hippke/adsbot/README.md

 Informs you via E-Mail and/or [Twitter](https://twitter.com/AdsCitations) about new citations to your academic papers.

 ## What does it do?
-When one of your papers receives a new citation on ADS, you will get an E-Mail with the following text:
+When one of your papers receives a new citation on ADS, you can get an E-Mail with the following text:

 > New citation to:
 Optimized transit detection algorithm